rabbitmq/mnevis/README.md

 Locked transactions can be restarted.

+**Nested transactions will restart the parent.
+Retries number for nested transaction is ignored.**

 Commit and rollback are commands to the Raft cluster.

 ### Raft cluster and lock management